DoniJoao/DoniJoao/README.md

 ### Hi 👋, I'm John Peter Doni (this is my name in native english Haha)!

-* Future Back-End Developer, I love creating databases, operating logic, establishing rules, producing/responding to documentation and of course, making solutions work regardless of appearances.
+* Future Back-End Developer.
+I love creating databases, operational logic, establishing rules, producing/adhering to documentation, and of course, making solutions work regardless of appearances.

-* I studied Information and Technology Management (ITM) for 2 years, from 2019 to 2021.
+* I studied Information Management and Information Technology (ITG) for two years from 2019 to 2021.

-* I am currently studying Multiplatform Software Development (MSD) since 2023.
+* I'm currently studying Multiplatform Software Development (MSD) from 2023.

-* My curiosity for technology began with video games.
-I played throughout my childhood, and that’s how I taught myself to read and understand English on my own, becoming self-taught.
-This sparked my curiosity not only to discover how games were developed, but also how all technologies worked and how to use them to add value to people’s lives and solve real-world problems.
+* My curiosity about technology began with games; I taught myself to read and listen in English.

-* I have acquired valuable soft skills, such as strong interpersonal relationships, consistent learning, teamwork, and the ability to keep up with the fast-paced world of technology, discovering how to use various tools for software development and intelligent solutions.

-* I am familiar with Agile development models, software engineering, and project management.

-* I learned programming in HTML, PHP, Java, Typescript, CSS, Pascal, SQL and much more, but now I'm looking for and deciding which technology or area I'm going to delve deeper into and specialize in.

-* I am always open to exploring and learning new technologies.
+* After games, I became interested in computers, and before I knew it, I was already trying to understand how every device that receives and transmits information works, thinking about how I could improve processes and deliver valuable tools for people's daily lives.

-* I use Linux (actually Xubuntu) and have experience installing operating systems (other Linux distributions and Windows).
+* I'm fascinated by open-source technologies; I use Linux and various open-source tools.

-* Currently working as a Student Inspector at the Itapira 🏫 City Hall.
+* I currently work as an IT Assistant at the Zeferino Distribution Network.

-* Developed a Virtual store in [Angular](https://github.com/DoniJoao/ProWayComputers).

-* Finished Santander Bootcamp in 2023 - [Back-End Developer Java](https://github.com/DoniJoao/SantanderBootcamp2023-BackendJava).

-* I participated in the production of a [Smart Pill Box](https://github.com/DoniJoao/smart-pill-box).

 ### Badges
 I have certified badges issued by Fatec de Itapíra as a prepared and reliable developer in functions such as: